-A copy of the ICD(s) must be provided to the participant.
+A copy of the ICD(s) must be provided to the participant or his or her parent(s)/legal guardian.
 Participants who are rescreened are required to sign a new ICD.

 Unless prohibited by local requirements or IRB/EC decision, the ICD will contain a separate section that addresses the use of samples for optional additional research.
 The optional additional research does not require the collection of any further samples.
 The investigator or authorized designee will explain to each participant the objectives of the additional research.
 Participants will be told that they are free to refuse to participate and may withdraw their consent at any time and for any reason during the storage period.